freedomofpress/dangerzone/docs/developer/release/prepare-build-envs.md

 ### On each release

 - [ ] Update WiX, if necessary
-- [ ] Update Python to the latest supported version from https://python.org.
 - [ ] Update Python to the latest supported version, following our [instructions](../python.md)